Had an issue with

 • Investigation: The complaints team reviews the information you provide and checks relevant account history, payments, fees, and communications.
 If your complaint is about customer service, they may review call records or notes.

 • Timeline: Latitude aims to resolve complaints as quickly as possible and follows regulatory expectations for providing a final response.
-If the matter is taking longer than expected, you should receive updates along the way.

 • Outcome in plain language: Latitude’s response should explain what they found and what they will do next, such as refunding fees, correcting an account error, updating credit reporting if something was wrong, or explaining why a charge was applied.